-Diriginators of such giganitic schemes.
 Zimmermann was ideally fitted for such a task.
-When the "Balair " Company in Basle started their commercial aviation transports, their choice as Manager fell on the young military instructor.
+When the "Balair" Company in Basic started their commercial aviation transports, their choice as Manager fell on the young military instructor.
 With an almost unbelievable tenacity and never flagging energy Balz Zimmermann worked up an organisation, which, a short while ago was in very humble circumstances.

-Before long he perceived that our country Transit companies, he, therefore, propagated for an analgamation of the therefore, propagated for an analgamation of the then existing companies Balair and Ad-Astra; his views were accepted and thus the Swissair, the only large Air Trans-port institution, came into life.
+Before long he perceived that our country was too small for the existence of several Air Transit companies, he, therefore, propagated for an amalgamation of the then existing companies Balair and Ad-Astra; his views were accepted and thus the Swissair, the only large Air Transport institution, came into life.